 Check out more information about what currently is available with the WordPress 5.0 Bebo release!

 The "Bebo" version of WordPress was released on December 6, 2018.
-With the concerns of online businesses, web designers and developers who were worried about the new release being close to the US and global holiday season, WordPress 5.0 was not set to auto-update.
+With the concerns of online businesses, web designers, and developers who were worried about the new release being close to the US and global holiday season, WordPress 5.0 was not set to auto-update.
 Thus allowing website owners and webmasters the option to choose when to upgrade to version 5.0.
 Users may find it beneficial to wait until after the holiday season before upgrading to WordPress 5.0 "Bebo."

 Website owners and webmasters will want to review their theme and plugins to confirm compatibility with version 5.0 before updating.
-Those who are currently using a page builder plugin like Elementor, Divi, Beaver Builder, WP Bakery Page Builder, to name a few, will want to review those plugins specifically to see how they will interact with the "Bebo" block-based editor.
+Those who are currently using a page builder plugin like Divi, Beaver Builder, WP Bakery Page Builder, to name a few, will want to review those plugins specifically to see how they will interact with the "Bebo" block-based editor.
 Some page builders proactively prepared for the update and incorporated the block-based editor options within their plugin.

 Another way to prepare for the 5.0 "Bebo" version is to install the Gutenberg plugin while using the 7.9.8 version of WordPress.
 (Pro-tip: Make a backup of site files and database before updating WordPress and installing new plugins).
 If the site continues to work well with Gutenberg installed, all should go well with the 5.0 update.
 If the content is not displaying correctly with Gutenberg, install the Classic Editor plugin.
-By doing so, this will set the post and page editor back to the Classic TinyMCE version.
+This will set the post and page editor back to the Classic TinyMCE version.
 When WordPress is upgraded to 5.0, the Classic Editor will remain the default editor because of the Classic Editor Plugin.

-To those who are new to using WordPress, the upgrade to WordPress 5.0 "Bebo" may be a seamless transition.
+The upgrade to WordPress 5.0 "Bebo" may be a seamless transition to those new to using WordPress.
 Experienced users will need to check their theme and current plugins to confirm compatibility with the 5.0 version.
 As always, make sure to make a backup of the site's files and database before updating and installing plugins.
 For more information, please see the articles: